ZackWilde27/Z3dPy/README.md

 - Easy to use
 - 100% Python, but can be sped up even further with an extension
 - Stores vertex animation efficiently with my Animated OBJ format.
-- Built in features for making games, with the expandability to do more.
+- Built-in features for making games, with the expandability to do more.

 <br>